Key Takeaway

 Sometimes all you may need is a little guidance to come up with a debt repayment plan that fits your unique financial need.

-A nonprofit and a for-profit credit counseling agency can help you.
+A nonprofit or a for-profit credit counseling agency can help you.
 A credit counselor can take a look at your entire financial situation, your debts, and your budget.

 They can then suggest the best course of action and create a personalized payment plan so you can pay off your debt faster.